trinamae12/contacts-list/README.md

   - Open command prompt and run `npm i -g @angular/cli`.

 - Firebase
   - Make sure you have a firebase account.
-Also, make sure to have an existing [Firebase project](https://console.firebase.google.com/u/0/) and an existing firestore collection named **Contacts**.
+Also, make sure to have an existing [Firebase project](https://console.firebase.google.com/u/0/) and an existing firestore collection named **contacts**.

 ## Installing ContactsList (Run project in local)